tonyliu12345/BEHAVIOR-1K/docs/challenge/updates.md

 **New features:**

-1. We updated the demo dataset to include annotations for all tasks.
+1. We updated the demo dataset to include annotations for more tasks.
 NOTE: memory prefix has been temporarily removed, we will add them back once the QA is complete.
 2. We have included task id as part of the observatin dict.
 3. We included [HeavyRobotWrapper](https://github.com/StanfordVL/BEHAVIOR-1K/blob/main/OmniGibson/omnigibson/learning/wrappers/heavy_robot_wrapper.py), which changed to robot base mass to the same value used during data collection.